 5 scallions, cut into 1/2-inch pieces

 Gather the ingredients.

-In a large nonreactive bowl or pot, mix salt into the water.
+In a large nonreactive bowl or pot, add the water and mix in the salt.

-Add cabbage to salt water and, if necessary, weigh down with a large plate so leaves are all submerged.
-Soak cabbage for 5 to 6 hours.
+Add the cabbage and, if necessary, weigh it down with a large plate so the leaves are all submerged.
+Soak the cabbage for 5 to 6 hours.

-Remove cabbage and rinse in cold water, squeezing out excess liquid.
+Remove the cabbage and rinse in cold water, squeezing out the excess liquid.
+Set aside.

-In a large bowl, mix garlic, ginger, red pepper flakes, sugar, and scallions.
+In a large bowl, mix the garlic, ginger, red pepper flakes, sugar, and scallions.

 Pack the seasoned cabbage into a large airtight jar with a lid.
-Let kimchi ferment in a cool place for 2 to 3 days before serving or putting in the refrigerator.
+Let the kimchi ferment in a cool place for 2 to 3 days before serving or putting it in the refrigerator.

-- There are countless ways to make kimchi, but traditional recipes usually include fish sauce, brined tiny shrimp, or fresh oysters.
+There are countless ways to make kimchi, but traditional recipes usually include fish sauce, brined tiny shrimp, or fresh oysters.
 Try 2 to 3 tablespoons of fish sauce or 2 tablespoons of chopped brined shrimp if you'd like to experiment.
-I am always nervous about people over-salting their kimchi.
+Just make sure not to over-salt the kimchi.
 Because every fish sauce and brined shrimp has a different amount of salt, use them sparingly if you've never made kimchi before.